lipnerova/datasciencecoursera/06_StatisticalInference/SI02 - random variables.md

 ##### Sample mean

-The sample mean represents the center of the observed data.
+The sample mean represents the center of mass of the observed data.
 For a sample of size n:

 ![expValueDiscreteSample](equations/expValueDiscreteSample.png?raw=true)

 The sample mean distribution (ie. the mean values of a certain number of samples) gets more concentrated around the population mean as the sample size increases.

-Example with 10.000 die roll samples, where the sample size varies from 1 to 30 rolls.
+Example with 10.000 coin flip samples, where the sample size varies from 1 to 30 flips.

 ![dieSamples](equations/dieSamples.png?raw=true)